-Once determined that the project is subject to design review, the Director of Planning must review the project for compliance with the design standards set forth within this manual (Title 4, Section 408).
-Submittal requirements must conform to Title 5, Section 201 of the Baltimore City Zoning Code and to include, but are not limited to:
+Once determined that a project is subject to design review, the Director of Planning must review the project for compliance with the design standards set forth within this manual (Title 4, Section 408).
+Design review process will be determined following the submission of review materials.
+Design review submissions must conform to Title 5, Section 201 of the Zoning Code and include, but are not limited to: